The clients that we’ve worked in Salt Lake City, Utah regularly undergo asphalt maintenance.

 Utah Weather vs. Asphalt Parking Lots

 One of the major enemies of asphalt is the weather.
-Extreme heat, freezing cold, pooling water and mountains of snow can all affect a parking lot’s integrity, and those are all weather situations we have here in Utah.
+Extreme heat, freezing cold, pooling water and mountains of snow can all affect a parking lot’s integrity, and those are all weather situations we have here in Salt Lake City, and Utah.
 Any cracks in the surface allow rainwater and melting snow access to the ground below, where it could cause erosion or form potholes — both serious threats to a parking lot.

 New asphalt should be smooth and even, and it should slope ever so slightly so that rainwater quickly runs off the surface and into a drainage system.
 But if the drain is clogged with leaves or other debris, water could back up and do damage.